Me: Damnit Lee, it’s 1 in the morning and all I want to do is write a blog post reply to you.

 While the idea of moving the content producing efforts to the new medium of Twitch sounds trendy, who precisely will compensate poker writers for Twitch streaming work they do?

-Of course Daniel was kidding (right?!), but it’s clear as day that you don’t get paid per word or per broadcast on Twitch.
+It’s clear as day that you don’t get paid per word or per broadcast on Twitch.
 Yes, you can make money by having enough subscribers, but I highly doubt it’s possible for a poker writer to make an equivalent living from live streaming as he/she currently does via writing.

 Nonetheless, Maybe There’s a Hidden Star Out There?